How Do I?

 We love hearing your ideas to expand our catalog.
 If you would like to suggest a book title, CD or Beyond Books item, please stop by the Youth Services Desk for kids or the Adult/Young Adult Services Desk for teens and adults or call 708-422-4990.

 How do I reserve a meeting room at OLPL?

-Meeting room reservations can be made through Evanced - the Library's online scheduling system - and is free of charge for Oak Lawn residents and Oak Lawn-based groups and organizations.
+Meeting room reservations can be made through LibCal at meetingrooms.olpl.org . the Library's online scheduling system - and is free of charge for Oak Lawn residents and Oak Lawn-based groups and organizations.
 Non-residents will be charged a non-refundable fee $50 for each date that the Meeting Rooms are booked.
 The person(s) reserving the room is responsible for payment by check which must be received within 7 days after submitting their request.